TIY-Houston-Front-End-Engineering/Course-Guide/final-project.md

 - What happens if I don't finish my project?

-    You don't present at Demo Day; and you'll have to complete it after class ends.
+    You don't present at Demo Day, and you'll have to complete it after class ends.

 - If I don't finish, will I receive career support?

     Not until you finish the project (you get to do that after class) and show you worked hard.
 The real hustle begins after class, when you start the job hunt.
-I'll teach you to fish, but I won't fish for you. :-)
+We'll teach you to fish, but we won't fish for you.